 The best way to prevent discoloration and soil build-up is to hose the boat with fresh water after each outing or on a regular basis.
-Soil build-up is the result of use and environmental pollutants.
+This build-up is the result of use and environmental pollutants.
 Clean the boat regularly with a mild household detergent and plenty of fresh water.
-Use a sponge on smooth surfaces including the deck and a brush on the nonskid.
+Avoid strong detergents, citrus based cleaners, or bleaches.
+These products are potentially harmful to the appearance and durability of your boat's gel-coat.
+Always read the label before using any cleaning product to make sure it says safe for use on fiberglass finishes.
+Use a sponge on smooth surfaces and the deck.
+A brush can be used on the nonskid areas.
 Rinse away all grime and residue.

-Finishing/Waxing
+Finish/Waxing